(Published January 2016, last updated June 2025)

 The village is one of nine of France’s ‘most beautiful villages’ visited on this walk.
 The others are Martel, Turenne, Collonges-la-Rouge, Curemonte, Beaulieu-sur-Dordogne, Loubressac, Carennac and Rocamadour.

-If you are following my suggested itinerary for this eight-day walk, you’ll arrive in Autoire in time for lunch on the sixth day of walking—a relaxed pace which allows plenty of time to visit the fresh food markets before leaving Bretenoux (held on Tuesday and Saturday mornings) and to stop and explore Château de Castelnau-Bretenoux.
+If you are following my suggested itinerary for this nine-day walk, you’ll arrive in Autoire at the end of the sixth day of walking—after a short ten kilometre (six mile) walk from Bretenoux.
+This relaxed pace allows plenty of time to visit the fresh food markets as you leave town (held in Bretenoux on Tuesday and Saturday mornings) and to stop and explore Château de Castelnau-Bretenoux.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study).